nettrades/nettrades-platform/README.md

 All phases are idempotent – you can safely re-run the script to fix or upgrade your deployment.

 Phase 2 (Single-VM) and Phase 3 (Kubernetes) are mutually exclusive deployment models.

+The `all` setting is for a single-VM or Server.

 You cannot run both on the same deployment.
 They represent different infrastructure choices.